SashiDo/sashido-nextjs-boilerplate/README.md

 ## A flying start for your Next.js SashiDo project!

 You're a React and [Next.js](https://nextjs.org/) fan.
 Awesome!
 So are we, here at [SashiDo](https://www.sashido.io/en/)!
-Thus the idea to offer a starter kit for Next.js lovers came naturally.
+Thus the idea to offer a boilerplate for Next.js lovers came naturally.

 ## The Basics